DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 Dqt::RetrieveTeacher.call(trainee: t)
 ```

-If the trainee doesn't have a TRN yet, call this instead:
+If the trainee does not have a TRN yet, call this instead:

 ```ruby
 Dqt::FindTeacher.call(trainee: t)